fatimah48/EMRA-Robot-Pilot-Evaluation-Instruments/README.md

 [EMRA Educational Robot](https://github.com/fatimah48/EMRA_Educational-Robot-)

-# Research Context

-These instruments were developed for the following research project:

-> **Design and Evaluation of a Multimodal, Emotion-Aware and Embodied Educational Robot for Children with Autism Spectrum Disorder**

-King Fahd University of Petroleum and Minerals (KFUPM).

-# Citation

 If you use or adapt these evaluation instruments, please cite the associated EMRA research publication or thesis.
 Complete citation information will be added after publication.